-These aren't phrases of course and as such have no real place on this site.
+Homonyms (or if you prefer to be more precise, homophones) aren't phrases of course and as such have no real place on this site.
 They occur often enough in puns and rhyming slang, like 'scarper' (Scapa Flow), 'mutton' (Mutt'n Jeff) to be worth including though.
 See also, the common spelling/pronunciation confusion about 'just deserts'.

 The most commonly used type of homonym are words that sound the same but have different spelling - known as homophones.
 There are many pairs of these - 'great' and 'grate', and so on.
 Less common, but still plentiful, are those words that have the same spelling and pronunciation but different meaning - homographs; for example, those words that exist both as nouns and verbs, like 'fish'.